-The British-Bulgarian Society is a voluntary non-political organization which for more than sixty years has worked to promote greater knowledge and understanding between the two countries.
+The British-Bulgarian Society is a voluntary non-political organization and for over seventy years has worked to promote greater knowledge and understanding between the two countries.

 The Executive Committee has decided that, apart from this website, an additional online presence is important and we have established a Facebook Page and News Feed.
 There will no longer be a subscription, so by becoming a Facebook friend you are effectively a member of the Society.

 We co-operate closely with the Bulgarian Cultural Institute and the Bulgarian Embassy in London.

 The British-Bulgarian Society's programme of special interest tours, which focus on birdwatching and natural history, produces an income which is given away to a variety of conservation and educational causes.

 Green Balkans is another Bulgarian NGO which we have assisted with donations for an information board at Belozem, an exhibition, notice boards and information leaflets at Matochina, and a meteorological station at their visitor centre at Pomorie.
 This was part of a research project about the environmental managment and conservation of coastal lagoons.
 We have also provided Pomorie with a microscope enabling visitors to see the otherwise invisible teeming life in water from the lake.
 Most recently we have made a donation towards the building of artificial nesting sites for Shelducks.
 Read more